The Columbia Track Club Presents

 Fun Team Relay Information:

-In 2019 we introduced the Fun Team Relay.
-Due to Covid-19, we were not able to have it in 2020.
-It is our plan to once again have the Fun Team Relay in 2021.
-In 202 we will have a limit of 50 teams.
+In 2022 we will have a limit of 50 teams.
 The relay course follows the same course as the marathon, therefore the same course information given above applies to the relay as well.
 Relay teams may have 2 - 4 members who work together to complete the traditional marathon course.
-Relay legs are 4 miles (Start to Rock Bridge Elementary), 7.5 miles (Rock Bridge Elementary to Cooper’s Landing), 6.9 miles (Cooper’s Landing to Pierpont General Store), and 7.8 miles (Pierpont General Store to Finish).
+Relay legs are 3.8 miles (Start to Veterans United (VU) - southernmost entrance from Providence), 7.7 miles (VU to Cooper’s Landing), 6.9 miles (Cooper’s Landing to Pierpont General Store), and 7.8 miles (Pierpont General Store to Finish).

 Aid stations will be stocked with water and ice.
 Sports drink will also be available at Cooper's Landing, Pierpont General Store, and Shooting Start Trailhead.

-Toilet facilities will be located at the Start line, Rock Bridge Elementary (Mile 4), Rt K/Old Plank turnoff (mile 7) , Cooper's Landing (nearing Mile 12), Nashville Church/Sapp (Mile 15), Pierpont General Store, Shooting Star Trailhead (Mile 20), Philips Lake (Mile 23) and the Finish area (park bathrooms).
+Toilet facilities will be located at the Start line, VU (Mile 3.8), Rt K/Old Plank turnoff (mile 7) , Cooper's Landing (nearing Mile 12), Nashville Church/Sapp (Mile 15), Pierpont General Store, Shooting Star Trailhead (Mile 20), Philips Lake (Mile 23) and the Finish area (park bathrooms).

-Overall Awards M/F 1st, 2nd and 3rd place will be given, and Overall M/F 1st place Masters.
+Overall Awards 1st, 2nd and 3rd M/F and Overall 1st, 2nd and 3rd M/F Masters

 Fun Team Relay

 Overall 1st, 2nd and 3rd place will be given.
-Whichever team crosses the line 1st, 2nd, and 3rd receives the award regardless of gender or number of team members.
+Whichever team crosses the line 1st, 2nd, and 3rd receives the award regardless of number of team members or gender.

 The Dave Schulte Award for Improved Performance